 Back in the past, many rich individuals would buy thick skirting to show their class and wealth to guests who visited the houses.
 The same can still be the case today.

-Because many people still live in traditional houses too, when the wooden skirting there need replacements, the thicker choices will work well in these environments.
+Because many people still live in traditional houses too, when the wooden skirting there needs replacements, the thicker choices will work well in these environments.

 The profiles on thicker boards will really stand out compared to other thicknesses and for a more expensive house, this will give off the grand look people strive to have.